 – passengers arriving from Kiribati, New Zealand, Niue, Samoa, Solomon Isl., Tokelau, Tonga, Tuvalu or Vanuatu;

 – passengers with a medical certificate with a positive Coronavirus (COVID-19) PCR test result, and a medical discharge issued at least 4 weeks before departure which specifies that:

 – at least 14 days have passed since they were infected with Coronavirus (COVID-19); and

 – 72 hours have passed since recovery of fever and respiratory symptoms; and

-– passengers have recovered from Coronavirus (COVID-19) and are not infectious.
+– passengers have recovered from Coronavirus (COVID-19) and are not contagious.

 Detailed Tourist Information